pokerregion/poker/docs/handhistory.rst

-You **have to** provide all common attributes, and *may* provide PokerRoom specific extra attributes described in the base :class:`PokerHand` class API documentation.
+You **have to** provide all common attributes, and *may* provide PokerRoom specific extra attributes described in the base :class:`HandHistory` class API documentation.